looplanguage/loop/tests/README.md

-# Integration Tests
+# End2end Tests

 To keep everything working in Loop we make use of tests.
 Most of these are written in the source code, and can we run like this: `cargo test`.
-Some tests are not really possible, tedious or are just better to write integration tests for.
-This directory contains all the integration tests for Loop.
+Some tests are not really possible, tedious or are just better to write end2end tests for.
+This directory contains all the end2end tests for Loop.

 ## Run Locally